 Since the Chair of a ComSoc assembly is also a member of the assembly, the Chair has - as an individual - the same rights in debate as any other member.
 However, the impartiality required of the chair while chairing an assembly meeting, precludes exercising these rights while presiding as Chair.
-Thus, the Chair should have nothing to say on the merits of pending questions, should not make motions, and may vote only in specific circumstances (see §A.1.1.1).
+Thus, the Chair should have nothing to say on the merits of pending questions, should not make motions, and may vote only in specific circumstances (see §Error!
+Reference source not found.).